evmcnb/quartz/content/Pearls/Neonate sepsis.md

 - CRP not useful for diagnosis
 - Blood gases - metabolic acidosis is concerning, particularly with a base deficit of >10 mmol/L
 - Urine MC&S - more useful in late onset
-- LP - if there are concerns of meningitis as the source of sepsis
+- LP - if there are concerns of meningitis as the source of sepsis (more common <3 month olds)

 **Management:**
 Most important part of management is early identification and treatment